Statistics

 Major in Statistics

 The major should be planned with the director of undergraduate studies.
 Courses taken for a grade of Pass/D/Fail, or in which the grade of D has been received, do not count toward the major.
-The requirements for the major are as follows:
+The major requires 14 courses, as follows:

 MATH UN1101CALCULUS I